revodavid/rlangtip/Categories.md

 # Categories

-announcements (5): Major announcements related to the R Project

-applications (3): specific applications of R (in industry, etc)

-base (175) : tips related to the base/recommended packages installed with R

-beginner (1): tips aimed at R beginners

-bestpractices (5): recommended workflows with R

-books (8): Books related to R
+books (16): Useful R e-books

-check (1): ???

-community (22): things related to the the community of R users
+community (21): Things related to the the community of R users

-courses (2): courses to teach you about R

-data (5): datasets to use with R

-datasets (1): datasets to use with R
+datasets (12): Open datasets to use with R

-deprecated (5): out of date tips
+deprecated (13): Out of date tips

-developer (4): tips for developers of R functions and packages
+developer (13): Tips for developers of R functions and packages

-ecosystem (5): other software, systems and entities related to R

-fun (1): fun things

-function (5): something about R functions?

-gotchas (3): pitfalls and traps to avoid
+gotchas (298) : Handy R functions in base/recommended

-graphics (39): data visualization and R graphics systems
+graphics (79): Data visualization and R graphics systems

-help (19): resources for getting help with R
+help (20): Resources for getting help with R

-holiday (19): tweets specific to holidays (new years, christmas, etc)
+holiday (19): Tweets specific to holidays (new years, christmas, etc)

-installation (1): tips on installing R

-interfaces (2): tips on connecting R to other software and systems

-Language (1): ??

-machine learning (1): tips about machine learning with R

-manuals (1): R manuals

-mathematics (1): mathematics

 Microsoft (85): Microsoft (Windows, Azure, etc.) specific tips

-packages (75): References to specific R packages (other than base/recommended)
+packages (122): References to specific R packages (other than base/recommended)

-performance (2): tips to make R run faster
+performance (12): Tips to make R run faster and efficiently

-production (1): tips about using R in production environments

-R Journal (1): tips related to the R Journal

-reporting (10): tips about reporting results from R (tables, etc)
+reporting (15): Tips about reporting results from R (tables, pdf, etc)

-reproducibility (6): tips about reliably reproducing results with R
+reproducibility (9): Tips about reliably reproducing results with R

-resource (2): ??
+resource (100): Tutorials, introduction, resources to learn R

-statistics (57): statistical analysis and modeling with R
+statistics (83): Statistical analysis and modeling with R

-syntax (6): the R langauge syntax
+syntax (16): The R langauge syntax

-system (1): ??

-Task View (18): R Task Views

-tip (17): general R tips

-tutorial (10): worked code examples to learn R
+task view (37): List of R functions and packages sharing the same subject

-Uncategorized (348): tips that need review and need a category assigned
+#Uncategorized (?): tips that need review and need a category assigned

-               1                3              175                1                5
+          Category   cnt
+             <chr> <int>
+1            books    16
-                               community          courses             data
+2        community    21
-               8                1               22                2                5
-        datasets       deprecated        developer        ecosystem              fun
-               1                5                4                5                1
-        function          gotchas         graphics             help          holiday
-               5                3               39               19               19
-    installation       interfaces         Language machine learning          manuals
-               1                2                1                1                1
-     mathematics        Microsoft         packages      performance       production
-               1               85               75                2                1
-       R Journal        reporting  reproducibility         resource       statistics
-               1               10                6                2               57
-          syntax           system        Task View              tip         tutorial
-               6                1               18               17               10
-   Uncategorized
-             348
+3         datasets    12
+4       deprecated    13
+5        developer    13
+6          gotchas   298
+7         graphics    79
+8             help    20
+9          holiday    19
+10       Microsoft    85
+11        packages   122
+12     performance    12
+13       reporting    15
+14 reproducibility     9
+15        resource   100
+16      statistics    83
+17          syntax    16
+18       task view    37